The difference between Lyka and the ancestral diet for dogs

 • Blueberries, found in Lyka’s Lamb Bowl.
 When blueberries are lightly cooked, antioxidant content doubles.
 Antioxidants help to reduce inflammation – this goes for dogs as well as humans!

 • Carrots contain beta-carotene, which supports your dog’s immune response.
 This nutrient is easier for the body to absorb in a lightly cooked format.
-You’ll find these nutritious orange veggies in our Chicken, Beef, Turkey and Fish Bowls.
+You’ll find these nutritious orange veggies in our Chicken, Beef and Turkey Bowls.

 • Tomatoes are lightly cooked in Lyka’s Kangaroo Bowl — your pup can take advantage of more polyphenols when exposed to heat.